terrierteam/ir_measures/docs/getting-started.rst

 Note that if the results are an iterator (such as the result of a generator), ``ir_measures`` will consume the entire sequence.

+``ir_measures.Qrel`` support an optional fourth parameter, ``iteration``.
+This is the source of the subtopic ID used for diversity measures  (name matches TREC conventions).
+Note that unlike TREC-formatted qrels, this parameter is the last element, since this is required for optional parameters in namedtuples.

 **Pandas dataframe**: A pandas dataframe with the columns ``query_id``, ``doc_id``, and ``relevance``::

     import pandas as pd